 Myth #8 The more you sweat, the more you burn

 - Especially drenched after your regular afternoon run?
 That doesn’t mean you necessarily torched any more calories than usual (sorry!).
 Sweat is a biological response that cools your skin and regulates internal body temperature.
-It’s just as apt to be the result of an overheated studio, the weather or your personal physiology as it is a gruelling gym session.
+It’s just as apt to be the result of an overheated studio, the weather, or your personal physiology as it is a grueling gym session.

 Myth #9 You can focus on losing fat from parts of your body

 - This is linked to Myth #6 and really doesn’t have much validity.
-The theory is that if you consume carbohydrates after 6pm, your body will store more energy as fat because presumably, you will have eaten at a time when you’re burning less energy.
+The theory is that if you consume carbohydrates after 6 pm, your body will store more energy as fat because presumably, you will have eaten at a time when you’re burning less energy.
 Sound reasoning, I suppose.
-However, there are numerous studies which state that it doesn’t matter when you eat, losing weight comes down to one simple and ageless rule: burn off more than you consume.
-Eat at 1pm, 10pm, 8am, it doesn’t matter.
+However, there are numerous studies that state that it doesn’t matter when you eat, losing weight comes down to one simple and ageless rule: burn off more than you consume.
+Eat at 1 pm, 10 pm, 8 am, it doesn’t matter.
 Eating late will not cause you to store more fat.